numenta/NAB/README.md

 ### Introduction

 This is the companion repository for the upcoming anomaly detection benchmark paper written by Numenta.
-It contains all of the relevant data and data processing scripts so that you can replicate the results in the paper, compare with your own anomaly detection methods and evaluate how improvements to the NuPIC platform impact these benchmark results.
+It contains all of the relevant data and data processing scripts so that you can replicate the results in the paper.

+We hope you will compare these results with your own anomaly detection methods and share those results so we can link to them here.

+Finally we hope you will help improve these results by contributing to the Numenta Platform for Intelligent Computing (NuPIC).

+### Corpus

+The NAB corpus of timeseries datasets is designed to provide data for research in streaming anomaly detection.
+It is comprised of both artificial and real world timeseries containing anomalous periods of behavior.

 ### Requirements

 To use the code in this repository you must have the following installed on your system.